anas-tahir711/attendance-mangement-system/README.md

 # Atm-management-System
-A simple attendance management system built in Python.
+A simple ATM management system built in Python.